 All our Technys that we grow bare root and potted are pruned

-up at the bottom after the first year, to prevent the problem of splitting apart
+up to one stem, at the bottom after the first year, to prevent the problem of splitting apart

 in the future.
 So no matter where you buy your Technys or any Arborviae, be sure they are